Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Introduction

 \section{Introduction}

-Representing texts as vectors is important in natural language processing for both supervised (spam detection, sentiment analysis, semantic matching) and unsupervised (clustering, visualization, retrieval) downstream tasks.
-Such representations (or text \textit{embeddings}) can be obtained with a wide range of methods, from simple bag-of-words representations such as TF-IDF \citep{originaltfidf} to transformer-based large language models (LLMs) \citep{zhao2023survey}.
-These language models are initially trained (\textit{pre-trained}) with a token-level loss, and subsequent fine-tuning with a text-level loss is needed to obtain useful text-level representations \citep{xu2023contrastive}.
+Representing texts as vectors is important in natural language processing for both supervised (e.g. spam detection, sentiment analysis, semantic matching) and unsupervised (e.g. clustering, visualization, retrieval) downstream tasks.
+With the advent of retrieval-augmented generation (RAG), it has become increasingly important to produce high-quality text representations that enable retrieval of relevant texts that can be added to the prompt to improve performance of generative large language models (LLMs) \citep{izacard2022few,ram2023context}.
+Such representations (or text \textit{embeddings}) can be obtained with a wide range of methods, from simple bag-of-words representations such as TF-IDF \citep{originaltfidf} to transformer-based large language models \citep[see][for a survey]{zhao2023survey}.
+Such language models are initially trained (\textit{pre-trained}) with a token-level loss, and subsequent fine-tuning with a text-level loss is needed to obtain useful text-level representations \citep{xu2023contrastive}.
 We refer to models and representations fine-tuned for representing entire texts as \textit{sentence transformers} and \textit{sentence} or \textit{text embeddings}, following \citet{reimers2019sbert}.

-In recent benchmarks such as MTEB \citep{muennighoff2023mteb}, sentence transformers relying on extensive supervised contrastive fine-tuning on large curated datasets have typically performed best, whereas self-supervised contrastive training resulted in worse models.
+In recent benchmarks such as MTEB \citep{muennighoff2023mteb}, sentence transformers relying on extensive supervised contrastive fine-tuning on large curated datasets have typically performed best, whereas models solely trained with self-supervised contrastive learning scored worse results.
 This is in stark contrast to computer vision, where self-supervised learning (SSL) via data augmentations has been immensely successful in producing semantically meaningful image representations \citep{balestriero2023cookbook}.
-Various SSL approaches have been suggested for sentence-level fine-tuning --- such as the ones employed by SimCSE \citep{gao2021simcse} or DeCLUTR \citep{giorgi2021declutr} --- but it remains unclear how their performance compares between each other and to the state-of-the-art (SOTA) embedding models.
+Various SSL approaches have been suggested for sentence-level fine-tuning, including the dropout-based method employed by SimCSE \citep{gao2021simcse} and the cropping-based method employed by DeCLUTR \citep{giorgi2021declutr}.
+However, it remains unclear how their performance compares between each other and to the state-of-the-art (SOTA) embedding models, especially when evaluated on texts from some specific limited domain.